 In autumn, a few weeks before the water temperature drops to 50-degrees, we advise changing their diet to a light wheat germ based food that’s easier for the koi to digest.
 Once the day time water temperature settles at 50-degrees, stop feeding—and it is important that you do not start up again.
 For example, if there is a warm-up a few weeks after you’ve stopped feeding, the fish may come to the surface looking for food.
 Do not feed them.
 Their bodies have started to shut down and go into the dormancy state, so they won’t be able to digest food properly.

 While Fish Sleep

 Although the fish are off to sleep for the winter, there are still equipment maintenance tasks and periodic visual checks that need to be done to protect your fish until they wake up in spring.
-You can find specific tips for winter maintenance in our post Koi Pond Winter Care.
+You can find specific tips for winter maintenance in our blog article titled Koi Pond Winter Care.

 Does this seem like a lot of work?
 Here’s the thing, koi aren’t just garden decoration.
 People who enjoy keeping koi fish do so for various reasons.
 For some, they are collector specimens; for others, they are pets.
 Most people say that keeping koi is a source of stress relief and visiting the koi pond provides them refuge from the daily grind.

-If you’d like to learn how to take better care of your koi pond and koi fish, contact one of our Garden Management specialists.
+If you’d like to learn how to take better care of your koi pond and koi fish, contact one of our Garden Management specialists to schedule a consultation.